nofusscomputing/centurion_erp_migrated/docs/projects/centurion_erp/development/index.md

 about: https://gitlab.com/nofusscomputing/infrastructure/configuration-management/centurion_erp
 ---

-This section of the documentation different items related to the development of this application.
+This section of the documentation contains different items related to the development of this application.
 The target audience is anyone whom wishes to develop any part of the application.

 ## Handy links